HomeBlogLanguagesEnglish vocabulary

 Key points

-• The 3,000 most frequent words cover about 95% of ordinary texts.
+• The 3,000 most frequent words cover about 95% of ordinary texts

-• For B2-level fluency, a target of 4,000 to 5,000 active words is realistic.
+• For B2-level fluency, a target of 4,000 to 5,000 active words is realistic

 The volume challenge

-How much vocabulary do you need—and how should you approach it?
+How much vocabulary do you need -- and how should you approach it?

 An adult native English speaker typically knows between 20,000 and 35,000 words.
 But everyday communication relies on a much smaller core: the 3,000 most frequent words cover about 95% of ordinary texts; the first 10,000 cover nearly everything.
-For French speakers targeting B2 fluency, 4,000 to 5,000 active words is a realistic objective.
+For French speakers targeting B2 fluency, 4,000 to 5,000 active words is a realistic and achievable objective.

 Where to start: frequency lists